AdobeDocs/analytics-learn.en/help/intro-to-analytics/analytics-basics/how-analytics-data-is-collected.md

 ---
 title: How Analytics Data is Collected
-seo-title: How Analytics Data is Collected
 description: How does data get from your page into the reports in Adobe Analytics?
-This video shows you how.
-seo-description: How does data get from your page into the reports in Adobe Analytics?
 This video shows you how.
 feature: data collection
 topics:
 audience: analyst, marketer, architect